 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Acino's score of 29 is lower than 52% of the industry.
+Acino's score of 34 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Acino reported significant carbon emissions, totalling approximately 5,047,200 kg CO2e for Scope 1 and 3,209,000 kg CO2e for Scope 2 globally, amounting to a combined total of about 8,256,500 kg CO2e.
-In Switzerland, where its headquarters is located, Scope 1 emissions were approximately 2,787,000 kg CO2e, with no reported Scope 2 emissions.
+In 2023, Acino reported significant carbon emissions, with Scope 1 emissions totalling approximately 2,787,000 kg CO2e and Scope 2 emissions at zero kg CO2e in Switzerland.
+Globally, the company recorded about 5,047,200 kg CO2e for Scope 1 and approximately 3,209,000 kg CO2e for Scope 2, leading to a combined total of around 8,256,500 kg CO2e for these scopes.
 Acino is committed to achieving carbon neutrality by 2050, focusing on both Scope 1 and Scope 2 emissions.
-In 2023, the company initiated efforts to better understand its emissions profile and implement activities aimed at reaching this long-term goal.
-The emissions data is cascaded from Acino International AG, reflecting the company's commitment to sustainability within its corporate family.
-Acino's proactive approach to climate commitments positions it as a responsible player in the pharmaceutical industry, aligning with global climate action initiatives.
+In 2023, the organisation initiated efforts to better understand its emissions profile and implement activities aimed at reaching this long-term goal.
+The emissions data for Acino is cascaded from its parent company, Acino International AG, reflecting the company's commitment to transparency and accountability in its climate initiatives.
+As of now, there are no reported Scope 3 emissions, and the company has not set specific reduction targets under the Science Based Targets initiative (SBTi).
+Overall, Acino's climate commitments demonstrate a proactive approach to managing its carbon footprint and contributing to global sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents